tgstation/tgstation/.github/AUTODOC_GUIDE.md

 Internal functions *should* be documented, but may not be

+A public function is any function that a developer might reasonably call while using or interating with your object.
+Internal functions are helper functions that your public functions rely on to implement logic

 ### Documenting a proc
 When documenting a proc, we give a short one line description (as this is shown